The Rembrandt Affair: Plot

+When a newly surfaced Rembrandt portrait is stolen and its restorer murdered, art conservator and Israeli operative Gabriel Allon follows a trail that links wartime looting, modern finance, and a billionaire philanthropist.

 Reception

 Like others in Silva's Gabriel Allon series, this book was a New York Times bestseller.

 The Rembrandt Affair marked Silva's last book with Putnam after he signed a deal with HarperCollins following Rembrandt's publication.